Thermodynamic and Scaling Limits of the non-Gaussian Membrane Model

-The bound \eqref{mean_scaling} is satisfactory when the perturbations $a, b$ have the following properties: (1) they are bounded in $L^2$, (2) $a$ does not concentrate on a thin boundary layer, and (3) $|a|^2|b|$ is small in $L^1$.
-Condition (3) does not hold in the infinite volume limit \Cref{inf_limit_thm}, so we now provide a different construction that works in this case.
+The bound \eref{mean_scaling} is satisfactory when the perturbations $a, b$ have the following properties: (1) they are bounded in $L^2$, (2) $a$ does not concentrate on a thin boundary layer, and (3) $|a|^2|b|$ is small in $L^1$.
+Condition (3) does not hold in the infinite volume limit \tref{inf_limit_thm}, so we now provide a different construction that works in this case.

 It will turn out to be sufficient to assume that $a$ concentrates almost all of its mass on a single point $x_0$.
-In this case, the minimizer $u_a$ of $\mathcal{E}_a$ is similarly concentrated on $x_0$, and there is a simple approximation for $\Esp_{\Q^b} u_a(x_0)$ given by the energy $\mathcal{G}_1$.
+In this case, the minimizer $u_a$ of $\mathcal{E}_a$ is similarly concentrated on $x_0$, and there is a simple approximation for $\Esp_{\Q^b} u_a(x_0,\eta)$ given by the energy $\mathcal{G}_1$.